How does your child learn?

 We compare this problem with trying to fit a square peg into a round hole - It just won't fit!

-This is as applicable to all children, including those with additional needs.
+This is applicable to all children, including those with additional needs or English as an additional language.
 Unless you really understand a child, you will not be able to connect personally and ensure that the education is sufficiently individualised.

-Dorset have helpfully published a list of Schema, some of these behaviours you may already see in your child.
+Please look at Dorset Nexus who have helpfully published a list and explanation of Schemas, some of these behaviours you may already see in your child.

-If we see transporting behaviours, such as moving items from room to room, we can use this to build an activity that improves numeracy and literacy, while at the same time moving items from place to place.
+If we see transporting behaviours, such as moving items from room to room, we can use this to enhance their play and learning.

 The three main learning styles are Visual, Kinaesthetic and Auditory.